Mail-Order Specialty Drugs: A Guide to Limited Distribution

 Growth of the Mail-Order Channel

 Over the past two decades, mail-order pharmacy has expanded dramatically for many maintenance medications and especially for specialty therapies.
-U.S. mail-order prescription sales reached about $145 billion in 2019 (nearly 17% of total retail pharmacy sales) ([10]).
-In Medicare Part D and large employer plans in 2018, roughly 8–9% of prescriptions were filled by mail-order ([11]).
+U.S. mail-order prescription sales reached about $145 billion in 2019 (nearly 17% of total retail pharmacy sales) ([11]), and by 2024 the global mail-order pharmacy market reached approximately $109 billion, with North America accounting for roughly 35% ([23]).
+Mail-order pharmacy services now account for an estimated 25% of total pharmacy sales in the United States.
+In Medicare Part D and large employer plans, roughly 8–9% of prescriptions were filled by mail-order as of 2018 ([12]), though that figure has risen significantly since the pandemic.
 The adoption is even higher for specialty prescriptions.
 A 2018 analysis showed that in large employer plans and Medicare Part D, cardiovascular and mental health drugs were top mail-order fills (see Table 1), but many specialty drugs also heavily rely on mail-order.
-One KFF report notes that “some patients… are only able to fill scripts at a mail-order pharmacy” ([13])—a situation often dictated by insurer design.
+One KFF report notes that “some patients… are only able to fill scripts at a mail-order pharmacy” ([14])—a situation often dictated by insurer design.
 In particular, the top specialty pharmacies are almost all mail-order/mail-dispatch operations (CVS Specialty ships nationwide, as do Optum and Accredo).

 Mail-order provides benefits like 90-day supplies and delivered convenience, and PBMs argue it can improve adherence.
 Indeed, during the COVID-19 pandemic, mail-order usage surged (by 20% early in 2020) as patients avoided in-person pickup ([11]).
 However, new issues have emerged: U.S. Postal Service delays in 2020 raised concerns about timely access for critical drugs ([11]) ([14]).
 Legislators and patient groups have begun scrutinizing mail-order mandates, arguing that forcing patients into mail chains can impede care ([24]) ([13]).